sp-hash/TeamBlackMiner/OPTIONS.md

 				Example:
 				TBMiner --electricity-cost 0.10 --electricity-currency USD

--v --no-verbose             Less output.
+-v -nv --no-verbose		Less console output.
 				A flag to suppress output in the program console.

 				Example:
 				TBMiner --no-verbose

--I --no-ansi                Disable ANSI colors in console output.
+-I -na --no-ansi		Disable ANSI colors in console output.
 				A flag to disable colors if your system do not support them.

 				On Windows 10 you can run the "ansicolor.reg" script to enable colors.

 				Example:
 				TBMiner --no-ansi

--B --no-stats               Disable statistics.
+-B -ns --no-stats		Disable console statistics.
-                            A flag to disable statistics.

 				Example:
 				TBMiner --no-stats

--N --no-cpu                 Lower CPU usage.
+-N -ns --no-cpu			Lower the miners CPU usage.
-                            A flag to lower the miners use of CPU.
 				Useful for rigs or computers with not that much CPU resources.

 				Example:
 				TBMiner --no-cpu

--b --amd-only               Run with Amd devices only.
+-b -nc --amd-only	Run with Amd devices only.
                             A flag to use only Amd devices for mining.

 			    Example: